antaresproject/docs/docs/services/pagination.md

 ## Usage

-If data is obtained from database, it is good to use the `paginate` method in order to create paginator's object:
+If data are obtained from the database, it is advised to use the `paginate` method in order to create the paginator's object:

 ```php
 /**